 While less of a challenge perhaps than an added responsibility, women want to prepare their heirs to be good stewards of wealth.
 They start thinking about how they can educate their children and incorporate family values into conversations about wealth.
 The process tends to start with a foundation in values and philanthropy, and then moves into topics of wealth and what it means.
 Women often ask their financial advisors for help in laying the groundwork for these discussions and developing a thoughtful strategy many years before they tell their children how much money they have.
 I personally enjoy working with my clients’ children—both young and adult children—on financial literacy, philanthropy, and other topics that surround being a good steward of wealth (which they may or may not know they have).

-Despite being in different office locations—Milwaukee and Philadelphia—it was clear in speaking with Laura and Lauren that they all share a dedication to and passion for their calling as financial advisors—a role that allows them to uniquely serve clients in a personal and meaningful way.
-As women, they are particularly motivated to serve and learn from their female clients, who in turn have helped Laura and Lauren grow and evolve both personally and professionally.
+Despite being in different office locations—Milwaukee and Philadelphia—it was clear in speaking with Laura and another advisor that they all share a dedication to and passion for their calling as financial advisors—a role that allows them to uniquely serve clients in a personal and meaningful way.
+As women, they are particularly motivated to serve and learn from their female clients, who in turn have helped them grow and evolve both personally and professionally.